Please feel free to comment on my review.

 On Disc 2 of the ‘Doctor Who – The Collection – Season 18’ Blu-ray, the ‘Meglos Men’ feature; ‘The Scene-Sync Story’; the ‘Jacqueline Hill – A Life In Pictures’ tribute; the stereo sound audio mix option for the story; the DVD audio commentary; the isolated music option and the ‘Radio Times Listings’ PDF can be found on there.
 The ‘Entropy Explained’ science featurette isn’t included on the ‘Meglos’ Blu-ray disc and is instead included on the ‘Logopolis’ Blu-ray disc.
 The info-text commentary option and the photo gallery for ‘Meglos’ have been updated for 2019 on the Blu-ray.

-The new special features on Blu-ray include the ‘Behind the Sofa’ feature on ‘Meglos’ with Tom Baker (the Fourth Doctor); costume designer June Hudson and John Leeson (K-9) as well as Wendy Padbury (Zoe); Janet Fielding (Tegan) and Sarah Sutton (Nyssa).
+The new special features on Blu-ray include the ‘Behind the Sofa’ feature on ‘Meglos’ with Tom Baker (the Fourth Doctor), costume designer June Hudson, and John Leeson (K-9) as well as Wendy Padbury (Zoe), Janet Fielding (Tegan), and Sarah Sutton (Nyssa).
 There’s also a BBC News Report announcing Tom Baker’s departure from ‘Doctor Who’ (taken from the ‘Logopolis’ DVD).
 There are also the updated BBC continuity announcements for ‘Meglos’.
-There’s also the ‘coming soon’ DVD trailer for ‘The E-Space Trilogy’ (‘Full Circle’, ‘State of Decay’ and ‘Warriors’ Gate’) with Tom Baker, Lalla Ward and K-9 (taken from the ‘Battlefield’ DVD).
+There’s also the ‘coming soon’ DVD trailer for ‘The E-Space Trilogy’ (‘Full Circle’, ‘State of Decay’ and ‘Warriors’ Gate’) with Tom Baker, Lalla Ward, Matthew Waterhouse and K-9 (taken from the ‘Battlefield’ DVD).

 On the PDF front, as well as the ‘Radio Times Listings’ of the story, there are also production documents and scripts for the story.
 You need a special Blu-ray computer drive for that.

 ‘Meglos’ is an interesting and fascinating story to watch in ‘Doctor Who’.
 It’s not the most exciting story I’ve seen, but I’ve enjoyed how John Flanagan and Andrew McCulloch wrote their first and sadly only contribution to the TV series.
 Tom Baker is brilliant as the Doctor and Meglos in this story.

 John Flanagan and Andrew McCulloch were meant to contribute another ‘Doctor Who’ story which would have been the first of the Peter Davison era.
-That story would’ve been ‘Project: Zeta-Sigma’.
+That story would have been ‘Project: Zeta-Sigma’.
 Sadly it never came to be.
 It’s such a shame.
-I would love Big Finish to adapt that story into an audio.
+I would love Big Finish to adapt that lost story into audio.

 ‘Meglos’ rating – 7/10